Updated August 2021

-What Defines an Inclusive Employer?
+What Defines Inclusive Employers?

-Who Decides What Inclusion Looks Like?
+Who Decides What Disability Inclusion Looks Like?

 Disability:IN has developed a list of best practices that employers should consider to help make the workplace accessible to everyone.
-In addition, they publish an annual list of companies that successfully implement these best practices and adhere to their Disability Equality Index (DEI).
+In addition, they publish an annual list of companies who very successfully implement these best practices and adhere to their Disability Equality Index (DEI).
 This index was created by the American Association of Persons with Disabilities (AAPD) and Disability:IN, along with a host of advisory committee members from across a variety of industries.
 These include disability advocacy groups like the National Federation of the Blind and the Autistic Self Advocacy Network, as well as for-profit giants like CVS Health, MGM Resorts, and Bank of America.

 Becoming an Inclusion and Diversity Champion